zemlatruskavets/lstm_cracker/README.md

 Usage
 -----
-To run the program, include the dataset containing the cleartext passwords as the first argument.
-The code will handle the rest.
+To run the program, follow along with the included Jupyter notebook (`passwords.ipynb`).

-    $ python3 program.py <path_to_dataset>
+Provide the specified arguments in the initial cells of the notebook.

 Notes
 -----